tdebaets/gexperts-unofficial/README.md

 * Made the `Multiline editor tabs` enhancement work in Delphi 4.
 * Made the `Send OutputDebugString To GExperts` expert work in Delphi 4.
 * New editor experts that allow using `Tab`/`Shift+Tab` for indenting/unindenting the selected block of code (in addition to the standard `Ctrl+Shift+I`/`Ctrl+Shift+U` shortcuts).
+* For units not part of the current project, the `Project Dependencies` expert resolves their filename on the library path.